Transparency Report

 Next step

-Use transparency as a filter, then move into the product
+Use transparency as a filter, then choose the next proof step

 FAQ